Hire the Top 3% of Freelance Integration Developers

 How much does it cost to hire an Integration developer?

 The cost associated with hiring an Integration developer depends on various factors, including preferred talent location, complexity and size of the project you’re hiring for, seniority, engagement commitment (hourly, part-time, or full-time), and more.
-In the US, for example, Glassdoor’s reported average total annual pay for Integration developers is $122,000 to $181,000 as of May, 2024.
+In the US, for example, Glassdoor’s reported average total annual pay for Integration developers is $123,000 as of November 2024.
 With Toptal, you can speak with an expert talent matcher who will help you understand the cost of talent with the right skills and seniority level for your needs.
 To get started, schedule a call with us — it’s free, and there’s no obligation to hire with Toptal.

 When should I hire an Integration developer?